agnesegini/NL-WPB/README.md

-# NL-WPB
+# On the weightwise nonlinearity of weightwise perfecty balanced functions
-## On the weightwise nonlinearity of weightwise perfecty balanced functions by Agnese Gini, Pierrick Méaux
+## Agnese Gini, Pierrick Méaux
 ### eprint:

 - exhaustive.sage contains the code for exhaustively computing the distribution of the distance, i.e. implementation of Algorithm 2 of Section 5.